YunoHost-Apps/wallabag2_ynh/README.md

  * Consider using composer to fetch dependencies and retrieve Wallabag sources from the git repository - as suggested in the [official documentation](http://doc.wallabag.org/en/master/user/installation.html#on-a-dedicated-web-server-recommended-way)
- * Add YunoHost users and connect authentication to the SSO
+ * Add a `post_user_create` hook to create new YunoHost users in Wallabag - or considering to do that dynamically
  * Write the upgrade / backup / restore scripts

-**Current state:** it only installs Wallabag yet without any user.

 ## Upgrade from v1